tensymbols/pqbot/README.md

 # pqbot
-VK community bot /Work in progress this bot was created to test VK Api capabilites
+VK community bot WIP
+This bot was created to test VK Api capabilites